xianlinbox/daily_practise/aws-solution-architect/vpc.md

 NACL(Network access control): stateless firewall rules apply to all the instances in the subnet; support allow/deny rules.
 Security Group: apply at instance level and only allow rule, no deny rule; can reference each other

-VPC Flow logs: can define at vpc, subnet, eni level Bastion Host: an public ec2 instance help you ssh into an private ec2 instance.
+VPC Flow logs: can define at vpc, subnet, eni level, destination can be Cloudwatch, S3, Firehose.
+Bastion Host: an public ec2 instance help you ssh into an private ec2 instance.
 AWS proviece SSM session manager for this task in a more secure way.

 IPV6: